Agnes-Lain/Agnes-Lain/README.md

     - React-Native as front to combine with Rails on the back to create mobile app.

 - 🚀 my road map:
-    - Job hunting for PM
+    - Job hunting for developer position
     - Get back my developer level to launch some personal projects :
         - Chatbot mobile app mvp
         - Parenting mobile app mvp